 Spend approximately 80% of your time talking about your actions, as this offers the most convincing evidence of your skills.

-- Practice using the STAR method to answer the behavioral-based interview questions listed above, incorporating examples against our values and leadership ethos
+- Practice using the STAR method to answer the behavioural-based interview questions listed above, incorporating examples against our values and leadership ethos

 - Ensure each answer has a beginning, middle, and end.
 Describe the situation or problem, the actions you took, and the outcome.